Yiyun Li and Leslie Jamison among PEN award nominees

-NEW YORK (AP) — Fiction by Yiyun Li and essays by Leslie Jamison and Eve Babitz are among the finalists for honors presented by PEN, the literary and human rights organization.
+NEW YORK (AP) — Fiction by Yiyun Li and essays by Leslie Jamison and Eve Babitz are among the finalists for honors presented by PEN America, the literary and human rights organization.

 On Tuesday, PEN announced nominees in categories ranging from science and poetry to translation and debut novel.
 Winners will be announced March 2, at a ceremony hosted by Seth Meyers.
-Judges for PEN include such celebrated writers as Claudia Rankine, David W. Blight and William T. Vollmann.
+Judges for PEN include such celebrated writers as Camille Rankine, David W. Blight and William T. Vollmann.

 Ilya Kaminsky’s “Deaf Republic” and Li’s “Where Reasons End” are nominees for the most lucrative honor, the $75,000 Jean Stein Prize for a book of any genre that “has broken new ground by reshaping the boundaries of its form and signaling strong potential for lasting influence.”
 Other finalists are Anne Boyer’s “The Undying,” Rion Amilcar Scott’s “The World Doesn’t Require You” and Chris Ware’s “Rusty Brown.”

-Note: This story has been corrected to show that one of the judge’s names is Camille Rankine, not Claudia Rankine.